Brisbane property

 Queensland regulation: what you need to know

-Queensland does not have a single short-term rental registration framework at the state level (as at early 2025), but Brisbane City Council planning rules apply.
+Queensland does not have a single short-term rental registration framework at the state level (as at 2026), but Brisbane City Council planning rules apply.
 Under BCC CityPlan 2014:

 Short-term accommodation (under 60 days) in a residential property is generally accepted development in low-density zones without a DA, provided the property remains the owner's primary residence and is listed for the majority of the year.